bitcrowd/tickety-tick/README.md

 ### Firefox

+For Firefox >=48: Build the extensions with `WITH_GECKO_ID=true yarn build`

 If you just want to try out and debug the extension, go to [about:debugging#addons](about:debugging#addons).
 Then press "Load Temporary Add-On" and select the `manifest.json` from the built extension directory.

+If you want to install this addon permanently go to [about:addons](about:addons) and click on the small cog icon.
+Select `Install Add-on From File...` and choose `dist/web-extension.zip`.

 ### Opera